- Medical Management Plans (Allergies, Seizure, Asthma, Medications)

 If you need assistance with other Online Registration questions, please email StudentServices@bloomfield.org.
 A member of our team will get back to you within 2 business days.

 Thank you in advance for your participation!

 Food services, operated by Aramark, rotates a regular menu of healthy and delicious meal options for students and staff.
-Vegetarian, vegan, and other options that meet most dietary restrictions/needs are available daily.
+Vegetarian, vegan, and other options that meet most dietary restrictions/needs are available daily upon request.
 For more information, please visit www.bloomfield.org/lunch.

 To add funds to your child's lunch account, please follow one of the recommendations below.

 - Credit Card: Lunch payments can be made through CommunityPass.